Robert J. Rhee

 - Corporate Finance, Corporations, Securities Regulations, Unincorporated Business Enterprises

-- Published scholarly articles in, among other journals, Northwestern University Law Review, Michigan Law Review, New York University Law Review, Vanderbilt Law Review, Notre Dame Law Review, Emory Law Journal, William & Mary Law Review, and Florida Law Review
+- Published scholarly articles in, among other journals, Northwestern University Law Review, Michigan Law Review, New York University Law Review, Vanderbilt Law Review, Minnesota Law Review, Notre Dame Law Review, Emory Law Journal, William & Mary Law Review, and Florida Law Review

 - University of Florida: joined College of Law faculty in 2014